Applications are Closed for the 2019-2020 Academic Year

 Projects that develop or apply technology to enhance public engagement in cultural, political, social, and economic issues are encouraged.
 Some examples include: social media, mapping interfaces, and websites as well as innovative development and application of artificial intelligence/machine learning models.

-Projects must support collaboration between students across diverse disciplines; advance technological innovation that promotes healthy, sustainable, connected, and equitable livelihoods within underserved communities; and foster engagement with community or campus organizations and stakeholders.
+Projects should support collaboration between students across diverse discipline, advance technological innovation, and foster engagement with community or campus organizations and stakeholders.

 Frequently Asked Questions: